برجاء الإنتظار ...

 Sodium

-This medicinal product contains sodium and is administered in 0.9% sodium chloride intravenous solution (see section 6.6).
+This medicinal product contains 41 mg sodium per vial, equivalent to 2% of the WHO recommended maximum daily intake of 2 g sodium for an adult.
+It is administered in 0.9% sodium chloride intravenous solution (see section 6.6).
 To be taken into consideration by patients on a controlled sodium diet.

 No interaction studies have been performed.